maestro-performance/maestro-java/extra/kubernetes/README.md

     kubectl apply -f broker/activemq-deployment.yaml -f broker/cluster-service.yaml -f broker/external-service.yaml

-## Deploy sender
+## Deploy worker

-The sender connects to the maestro broker through the service.
+The worker connects to the maestro broker through the service.

-To deploy the sender:
+To deploy the worker:

-    kubectl apply -f sender/
+    kubectl apply -f worker/

-## Deploy receiver

-The receiver connects to the maestro broker through the service.

-To deploy the receiver:
+Scale the workers up to the amount of replicas that you need for your test:

-    kubectl apply -f receiver/
+    kubectl scale --replicas=2 -f worker/worker-deployment.yaml

 ## Running the client